 Your company can be affected by an unexpected natural or man-made disaster that stalls your operations indefinitely.
 Your business interruption insurance will be critical to your survival.
 Do you know what your business is entitled to under the terms of your insurance policy?

-An interruption to your business can be difficult to measure.
+Business interruption claims can be difficult to measure.

-Our public adjusters have unmatched experience in successfully negotiating business interruption insurance claims to help you to mitigate the extent of your losses.
-We evaluate all the variables of your loss and prepare a comprehensive claim to present to your insurer to help you achieve financial recovery and get back in business.
+Our public adjusters at The Greenspan Co./Adjusters International have helped business owners throughout California, Nevada, and Arizona, including those in San Francisco, CA, Phoenix, AZ, and Las Vegas, NV, recover maximized business interruption insurance claims.
+We have unmatched experience in successfully negotiating business interruption insurance claims to help you mitigate the extent of your losses.
+We fully understand how to calculate business interruption, and evaluate all the variables of your loss while preparing a comprehensive claim to present to your insurer to help you achieve financial recovery and get back to business.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.